AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 The problem with "multiple tasks simultaneously"

-• After an interruption, it takes an average of 23 minutes to regain full cognitive focus (Gloria Mark, UC Irvine)
+• After an interruption, it takes an average of 23 minutes to regain full focus (Gloria Mark, UC Irvine)

 • Short interruptions can double the error rate